Kimberly Hieftje (Co-Director & Co-Founder, XRPeds, Yale)

 Takeaway

-Audience members will learn how young people may benefit from the use of XR in health and clinical applications, as well as consider how immersive experiences may be created for young people beyond the use of HDMs by incorporating haptics, special audio, visual projections, and other technologies into play.
+Audience members will learn how young people may benefit from the use of XR in health and clinical applications, as well as consider the safety pit falls in creating these immersive experiences.

 Intended Audience